podium logo

 Customer Effort Score (CES)

 The goal is to measure effort in customer experiences when customers interact with your employees.
-You can use this type of customer retention survey questions as a short-term transactional metric looking at customer experience.
+You can use these customer retention survey questions as a short-term transactional metric to look at customer experience.

 Customer Survey Text Templates to Steal